 Take Hwy.
 7 north from Jasper, and turn at the sign for Erbie.
 About 7 miles down the gravel road, you'll reach the Parker-Hickman Farmstead.
 You may take a self-guided tour of this Ozark farm, which was occupied for more than 100 years by 9 different owners.
 This is the oldest home within Buffalo National River, built in the 1840s by Alvin and Elizabeth Parker and Greenberry Parker, who moved here from Tennessee.

-While this area is best known for its outdoor adventures, there's plenty here to keep you busy if you prefer a climate controlled, bug-free environment.
 In addition to the local experiences listed below, Eureka Springs, AR, and Branson, MO, are each about 1 hour away and offer tons of unique shopping and dining experiences, live music, fine art and cultural opportunities.

 Lost Valley Canoe & Lodging operates the Historic Ponca General Store on Hwy.
 43 north.
 Peruse their collection of local art and handmade goods, basic grocery items, and Buffalo River souvenirs.
-We love when our guests support other local, small businesses!

 The historic downtown square in Jasper is surrounded by restaurants, curio shops, and art galleries.
 Take a stroll around the square, hop from shop to shop, and find your perfect souvenir from Buffalo River Country.